 Currently, Fairhaven has a considerable number of historic assets, including municipal buildings, private homes, and ancient artifacts.
-The Town boasts the following buildings listed on the State and National Registers of Historic Places: Town Hall, the Millicent Library, High School, Unitarian Memorial Church, Rogers Elementary School and Ft.
-Phoenix.
+The Town boasts the following grand buildings listed on the State and National Registers of Historic Places: Town Hall, the Millicent Library, the High School and Academy Building, the Unitarian Memorial Church and Ft.
+Phoenix as well as a number of single family dwellings.
+The Rogers Elementary School building is in the process of being listed.